Skip to content

 Overview

-Theseus can run jobs in three ways:
+Theseus can run jobs in five ways:

 Mode Command What happens